astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 DotEnv.Load();
 ```

-2. Include the file in the publish directory. (in case it's not only use for local debugging)
+2. Include the file in the publish directory. (in case it's not only used for local debugging)

 ```xml
 <Content Include=".env" CopyToPublishDirectory="Always"/>